On Signal Peak Power Constraint of Over-the-Air Federated Learning: Introduction

 \section{Introduction}

-An unprecedented volume of data is now generated at the wireless edge.
-Leveraging these data to train machine learning models at a centralized server is challenged by privacy concerns and limited uplink bandwidth requirements. \Ac{FL} addresses both challenges by keeping raw data on devices and only exchanging model updates \cite{mcmahan_FL_2017}. \Ac{FL} consists of a collaborative learning framework, in which repeatedly, each edge device trains on its own data for certain iterations and then uploads the model or the gradients to a central server for aggregation.
-However, the digital transmission of large-scale model updates still creates a communication bottleneck, especially as the number of participants scales \cite{konečný2017federatedlearningstrategiesimproving}.
-As more and more end devices are wirelessly connected, considering \ac{FL} within wireless networks is essential~\cite {Lim_FL_MEC_Survey_2020}.
+\Ac{FL}, as a distributed edge learning paradigm, addresses privacy and security concerns of deep learning by keeping raw data on devices and only transmitting model updates for aggregation~\cite{mcmahan_FL_2017}.
+However, digital transmission of large-scale model updates of massive edge devices creates a communication bottleneck that does not scale well with the number of edge devices~\cite{konecny2017federatedlearningstrategiesimproving, Lim_FL_MEC_Survey_2020}.

-\Ac{OTA} technique proposed in~\cite{Nazer_OTA_orig_2007, Slawomir_OTA_robustAnalog_2013} is investigated as a means to counter the communication bottleneck issue of \ac{FL}~\cite{yang_FL_OTA_2020, Amiri_OTA-FL_2020, zhu_OTA-FL_2020}.
-By exploiting the waveform superposition of the wireless multiple-access channel, a server can directly aggregate local updates ``over the air," enabling scalability with the number of devices to participate in each communication round.
-One of the central design challenges in \ac{OTA}-\ac{FL} is power control for signal power or amplitude alignment.
-The ideal aim is to obtain equally average received power from \acp{UE} at the \ac{BS} so that a summation operation can be performed.
-Under average power constraints, channel inversion and threshold-based policies have been shown to minimize aggregation \ac{MSE}: \acp{UE} with weak channels transmit at their maximum power budget, while \acp{UE} above a threshold invert their channels \cite{Zhang_Tao_2021_GradientStatPowerContFLOTA, Cao_2022_OptimalPowerControlOTAFedAvg, Cao_2022_OptimalPowerControlOTAFL}.
+\Ac{OTA}~\cite{Nazer_OTA_orig_2007, Slawomir_OTA_robustAnalog_2013} counters this bottleneck in \ac{FL}~\cite{yang_FL_OTA_2020, Amiri_OTA-FL_2020, zhu_OTA-FL_2020} by exploiting waveform superposition of the wireless multiple-access channel to aggregate local updates directly over the air.
+A central design challenge is power control for amplitude alignment: under average power constraints, threshold-based policies minimizing aggregation \ac{MSE} have been developed, where devices with weak channels transmit at maximum power and stronger-channel devices invert their channels~\cite{Zhang_Tao_2021_GradientStatPowerContFLOTA, Cao_2022_OptimalPowerControlOTAFedAvg, Cao_2022_OptimalPowerControlOTAFL}.